 Step 3: Dilution

-If you’re using ferric acid, dilute it with distilled water until you have pretty close to a 50/50 ratio of acid to water.
+If you’re using ferric acid, dilute it with DISTILLED water until you have pretty close to a 50/50 ratio of acid to water.
 Never use tap water, spring water, or filtered water – they will all cause problems with the etc. Be sure that your distilled water hasn’t been sitting for more than a year.

 Step 4: Warming the acid

-For both muriatic acid and ferric chloride, the temperature should be between 70 and 100 degrees Fahrenheit, about room temperature.
+Warm if needed.
+The temperature of your acid should be between 70 and 120 degrees Fahrenheit, about room temperature.

 If you need to warm your acid for use, the best method is to place your container of acid into a large bowl of warm water.
 Never put acid in the microwave!